 This step is one to do the day before you are needing to use the frosting.
 The reason for this is that it takes time for the colors to develop.
 Especially if you are trying to get darker colors like red and black.

 For Mickey’s face, I added a little bit of cocoa powder to get a tan color.
-Likewise, for his ears, I also added cocoa powder in addition to adding black in.
+Likewise, for his ears, I also added cocoa powder in addition to adding the color black in.
 It turned a nice shade of black and tasted like chocolate.
 Which is always a plus.

 Whipped Buttercream Tip: (Including a Less Sweet Option.)

 To make whipped buttercream, put the butter in the mixer, and just let it go on a med/high speed until it looks white and a bit fluffy.
-Next, add in the powdered sugar a cup at a time.
+Next, add the powdered sugar a cup at a time.
 Let it mix well after each addition.
 And the more you mix it, the more it gets whipped up and soft.
 Then add in the vanilla and the milk you are using. ( I have tried pretty much every type out there.
 Milk, half n half, heavy whipping cream, soy milk, and almond milk.
 Half n half is my favorite right now.)

-If you are not wanting or needing a stiffer consistency, this recipe works to use 3 cups of powdered sugar instead of the 4.
+If you are not wanting or needing a stiffer consistency, this recipe works to use 3 cups of powdered sugar instead of 4.
 The whipped buttercream with less sugar is so super soft, and not overpoweringly sweet.
 It is wonderful!
 Just know, that if you are piping shapes like stars or flowers, you will need that extra cup of sugar so that your shapes will hold their form.

 Another thing on the list for Making a Mickey Mouse Shaped Cake is to dirty ice the cake.
 Yes, I know that the shaped cakes generally have you pipe stars all over the cake, however, I don’t like to see the cake in between the stars.
 I like to make sure the cake is fully covered.
 Just like when I make cupcakes or a rosette cake.
 Dirty icing helps hold the crumbs onto the cake and makes sure the whole cake is covered which helps the cake to stay moist and hide any gaps.

-Once you are done with the dirty icing, place in the fridge for 30 min to set.
+Once you are done with the dirty icing, place it in the fridge for 30 min to set.

 Prep Frosting Bags and Tips